 Step 6: Registration and Renewal

-Once registered, a Kenyan trademark is valid for seven years from the date of filing the application, under Section 23(1) of Cap 506.
-It can be renewed indefinitely for further periods of fourteen years upon payment of the renewal fee.
+Once registered, a Kenyan trademark is valid for ten years from the date of filing the application, under Section 23(1) of Cap 506.
+It can be renewed indefinitely for further periods of ten years upon payment of the renewal fee.
 Failure to renew results in removal from the register and loss of exclusive rights.

 Filing without searching is the most expensive mistake.
 Choosing a descriptive mark that KIPI will refuse on distinctiveness grounds is a close second.
 Other common errors include filing in the wrong NICE class, failing to respond to office actions within the prescribed deadline, and allowing a registration to lapse by missing the renewal date.